 Other ways your dog’s DNA contributes to research is when Embark collaborates with university researchers, veterinarians, global health foundations, and breed clubs.
 Here are several projects Embark is currently contributing to or working on.
 By testing your dogs, you too can contribute to scientific advances to help all dogs.
-Embark donates $10,000 each year to the AKC Canine Health Foundation in honor of the Westminster Kennel Club Dog Show Best in Show winner.
+Embark has donated $10,000 annually since 2019 to the AKC Canine Health Foundation in honor of the Westminster Kennel Club Dog Show Best in Show winner.

 Embark has teamed up with Hill’s Pet Nutrition on the largest research study to date investigating genetic risk factors that may lead to Dilated Cardiomyopathy (DCM), a disease of the cardiac muscle that can lead to congestive heart failure.
-By working with breeders and breed clubs on vital breed population analyses, Embark also supports research into long-term breed health and diversity, such as the Doberman Diversity Project.
+By working with breeders and breed clubs on vital breed population analyses, Embark also supports research into long-term breed health and diversity.
 Embark also provides genotyping to the Morris Animal Foundation for the Golden Retriever Lifetime Study.

-Every dog or litter you test, and opt in for research, contributes to Embark’s new scientific findings.
+Every dog or litter you test contributes to Embark’s new scientific findings.
 When Embark makes a new discovery they publish their findings in peer-reviewed journals.